 Watch for sales on the blueberries or pick them up at your Buyer’s club or Aldi.
 They’re the new darling of the berries and have become readily available and so much cheaper!
 Pears of course, ae cheapest in season; if they’re on sale buy some that are ready now and some to ripen on your counter for later.
 Pecans and other nuts are best picked up during the fall sales prior to Christmas and tossed in the freezer.
 Again, your buyer’s club or Aldi may have great prices if a limited selection.Print

 Spinach Quinoa Salad with Candied Pecans is one of those salads you’ll just want to keep eating and eating!
 A combo of sweet, tart, crunchy & chewy!
 Full of good for you ingredients!
 The easy candied pecans add a cheffy restaurant touch!

 - Total Time: 45 minutes

 - 2 tablespoons chopped parsley

-Mix together and drizzle over salad just before serving.
+Mix together all ingredients together in a jar and shake.
+Drizzle over salad just before serving.
 You can add more honey to this, to taste.
 The dressing is very tart which plays wonderfully with the Candied Pecans.
 If you’re not using the Candied Pecans, you may like a bit more sweetness.